 Bradley’s was one of those places where you met up with friends, because it was a memorable place; once you’d been you never forgot it.

-It was run by a bald ex-wrestler who I always thought was Maltese, but who others have told me was actually Spanish, and there was an upstairs bar at street level (always crowded) and a downstairs bar that was less so.
+It was run by a bald ex-wrestler who I always thought was Maltese, but who others have told me was actually Spanish (update: one of three Greek brothers), and there was an upstairs bar at street level (always crowded) and a downstairs bar that was less so.

 That downstairs bar was pretty small, not much bigger than someone’s front room, with plush banquettes along the walls, little round wooden tables and those tiny padded pub stools that you don’t see any more.
 It had a small wooden bar where you ordered what – for then – exotically named lagers and curious tapas, and was thick with cigarette smoke.